London, England

 Summer Abroad - London, England

-As one of the Penn Summers Abroad centerpiece programs for over 30 years, the Penn Summer Abroad in London program offers students the opportunity to study literature, theater, art, and culture in of the most diverse and exciting urban centers in the world.
-Students choose two of the available courses, which explore topics in literature, theater, cinema, and culture.
-All courses involve field trips, attending world-class theatrical performances, and a variety of on-site, hands-on experiences.
-Each course also fulfills a general education and English major requirement.
+As one of the Penn Summer Abroad centerpiece programs for over 30 years, the London program offers students the chance to study literature, theater, art, and culture in of the most diverse and exciting urban centers in the world.
+Students elect to take two courses out of a possible three course offerings: ENGL 1899: London Theatre Experience, ENGL 1600: Cultures of the Book, and ENGL 1951: British Film History and Culture.
+Courses are taught by award-winning Penn faculty.
+All students will have opportunities to go with the director on exciting excursions both inside and outside of London, attend world-class theatrical performances, and enjoy a variety of on-site, hands-on experiences.
+Each course also fulfills a General Education and English major requirement.

 Application Open